CKs-Technology-News/PrivacyTools/README.md

 - [GoAccess](https://goaccess.io/) – An open-source web server analysis tool.
 Installs on your web server (ideally), but works just as well if you download your logs someplace else.
 - [GoatCounter](https://www.goatcounter.com/) – Simple web statistics.
 No tracking of personal data. open-source and may be self-hosted.
 Free for non-commercial use; paid plans available.
 - [HockeyStack](https://www.hockeystack.com/) – Offers cookieless tracking and no PII collected.
 - [Kindmetrics](https://kindmetrics.io/) – An open-source analytics tool.
-Landing page and company is based in Sweden, CDN in EU, Servers on Digitalocean (USA) datacenter is in Germany.
+Landing page and company is based in Sweden, CDN in EU, Servers on Digitalocean (USA) data center is in Germany.
 - [Kodex](https://heykodex.com/) – A Privacy-Focused ETL Tool.
 - [Matomo](https://matomo.org/) – Google Analytics alternative that protects your data and your customers' privacy.
 - [Metabase](https://www.metabase.com/) – Self-hosted data analysis and visualizer.